upperlinecode/stocks-api-lab/README.md

 In order for this application to work, you may need a few things:

 1. A program that will "get" the quiz question.
 In other words, if we think of the url (the 'link') as an address, we need a way to go get the data waiting for us at that address.
 We will use a python library called "Requests."
-2. A way to easily read the information that comes back to us from that address.
+2. An API key that lets the server know we're authorized to access the information we're requestiong.

-#### Install a requests handler
+#### 1. Install a requests handler

 **This is pre-installed on Replit.
 If you're using Replit, skip this step.**